moorepants/dissertation/_sources/systemidentification.txt

 The criteria for a good model was based on the percentage of variance in the measurement output explained by the model.
-The mean percent variance for all the identified runs is :math:`62 \pm 12 %`, and considering the large relative human remnant, fits above 30% are still relatively good.
+The mean percent variance for all the identified runs is :math:`62 \pm 12` percent, and considering the large relative human remnant, fits above 30% are still relatively good.
 I ensured stability on in the identified models and no issues associated with unstable simulations corrupting the model quality criteria were present.